40 Years of Designing Code Comprehension Experiments: A Systematic Mapping Study: Discussion

 Again, we consider diversity in study designs to be important for addressing research questions from multiple perspectives.
 However, each study design in itself should be based on logically sound design decisions.
 This is not currently possible, or at least difficult to evaluate, as basic research on code comprehension has diminished significantly since the 2000s.
 The earlier drivers of such research, e.g., on the distinction between bottom-up and top-down comprehension, have not progressed to the point where we could already support entire study designs with their models.
 We will come back to this when we conclude our paper in Section~\ref{sec:conclusion} with specific calls to action to the research community.
 Before we do so, however, we will discuss a few other peculiarities that we noticed when reviewing code comprehension experiments of the past forty years.
+Note that the following points all draw on our empirical findings, but we deliberately refrain from citing specific negative examples because we do not consider this necessary.
+Instead, we highlight positive examples where available.

+\subsection{Answer to RQ3: What are differences and similarities in the reporting characteristics of code comprehension experiments?}